-Joan Hyman, an international yoga teacher, recommends finding a class where the teacher has experience catering to all levels, especially beginners.
-While there are thousands of yoga poses to choose from, it's important to start with the basics.
+Joan Hyman, an international yoga teacher, recommends finding a class where the teacher has experience teaching yogis of all levels, particularly beginners.
+And while there are thousands of yoga poses to choose from, it's important to start with the basics.

 1. Mountain Pose (Tadasana)

-“When in Tadasana, a teacher is looking that the student has awareness of their plumb-line, meaning the head is stacked over the hips and the ears, shoulders, hips, and knees, all line up," says Hyman.
+“When in Tadasana, a teacher is looking that the student has awareness of their plumb-line, meaning the head is stacked over the hips and the ears, shoulders, hips, and knees, all line up,” Hyman says.